11th Development Dialogue

 Catherine’s present work is focused on the political, epistemic and ethical project of critical interculturality, on concerns of decoloniality, particularly with regard to the interrelated themes of race, gender, knowledge, and nature, and on sociopolitical pedagogies of resistance, insurgency, and existence “otherwise”.
 Her extensive list of books and articles published in Latin America, North America, and Europe cross the fields of critical development studies, social and human sciences, cultural studies, education, and law.
 Catherine is presently senior professor and director of the Doctoral Program in Latin American Cultural Studies, Universidad Andina Simón Bolívar in Ecuador and Visiting Professor in Romance Studies at Duke University.

-Accepted papers have being grouped in 12 thematic panels all related with different dimensions of development studies (CLICK HERE to read the abstracts).
-These are:
+Papers have being grouped in 12 thematic panels all related with different dimensions of development studies:

 - Innovation and value chains